kenxjzhang/kenxjzhang.github.io/_pages/about.md

 The Impact of Civil Conflict on Domestic Violence: Evidence from Kenya

-Family Responsibility, Job Search and Gender Commute Gap (with [Kerstin Holzheu](https://www.sciencespo.fr/department-economics/researcher/kerstin-holzheu.html) and Tianlin Hu)
+Family Responsibility and Gender Commute Gap (with [Kerstin Holzheu](https://www.sciencespo.fr/department-economics/researcher/kerstin-holzheu.html) and Tianlin Hu)